osisoft/PI-Adapter/V1.3/Configuration/discovery-configuration.md

 # Discovery configuration

 You can perform a data discovery for existing data pieces on demand.
-Data discovery is initiated through REST calls and it is tied to a specific discovery Id, which you can either specify or let the adapter generate.
+Data discovery is initiated through REST calls and it is tied to a specific discovery Id, which you can either specify or let the adapter generate. <!-- ID?
+I'm not going to mark this further, but I think it's worth standardiing >

  Data discovery includes different routes.
 For example, you can choose to do the following: